Java Keywords — 'return' Identifier Stopped Deployment

-- Java has 53 reserved keywords — every one is always lowercase, and none can ever be used as an identifier name, period.
+- Java has 53 reserved keywords — all lowercase, never usable as identifiers

 Think of Java like a board game with a rulebook.
 The keywords are the official rule words printed in the rulebook — words like 'if', 'while', and 'class' that the game already owns and you can never rename.
 Identifiers are the names YOU write on your player tokens, your pieces, and your score sheets — things like 'playerScore' or 'boardSize'.
 The game lets you name your pieces almost anything, but you can't steal a word that's already in the rulebook.
 That's the whole distinction in one sentence.